 In 2008, the price of crude oil on the New York Mercantile Exchange (NYMEX) hit an all-time high of $147 per barrel.
 And, within (6) months, the price had fallen to about $35.
 Again, in 2014, oil was over $100/Bbl in June only to fall to below $50/Bbl by December.
 While many factors led to these "peaks and troughs, the nature of futures trading and the Exchange itself made this possible.
 The New York Mercantile Exchange has been around since the late 1800s here in the US, and it is still the most influential financial energy commodities exchange in the world.
-In this lesson, we will explore the history of the Exchange, how it functions, the participants, and the commodities traded.
+In this lesson, we will explore the history of the Exchange, how it functions, who participates, what commodities are traded.
+Can you define what NYMEX is and does in this paragraph to ease the students into the lesson?

 At the successful completion of this lesson, students should be able to: